 Lastly, we then put this all together as a PipelineTask which is what Pipecat runs all together.
 The make up of a task is completely customizable and has support for Image and Vision use cases.
 You can read more here.
 Pipeline tasks come with a parameters that make it easy to handle interruptions, swap models to our preference and much more only changing a few lines of code.

-In the code above, we are importing some helper functions at the top of our file in order to help with our implementation.
+In the code above, we are importing some helper functions at the top of our file to help with our implementation.
 You can copy the file from the github repository here.
 Make sure to name the file helpers.py.

 Daily Event Webhooks